reimagined/resolve/docs/tutorial/lesson-2.md

 ### Performing Validation

-Your application currently has a flaw - it does not perform any input validation.
+Your application's write side currently does not perform any input validation.
 This results in the following flaws:

 - The aggregate allows you to create shopping lists and items without specifying the required fields in the payload.
 - It is possible to create more then one shopping list with the same aggregate ID.